HaitaiNg/Education/GoRuck/README.md

 you can try purchasing bungie cable and wrap the flag around the EMT conduit pipe.
 When I originally built this I had less than 24 hours to find a drill.
 This was my back up plan if I was unable to find a drill.

-*For those living in lower Manhattan, I visited and or contacted multiple hardware, lumber, plumbing, and Electrical stores in search of someone who would do a quick  drill job.
+-For those living in lower Manhattan, I visited and or contacted multiple hardware, lumber, plumbing, and Electrical stores in search of someone who would do a quick  drill job.
 If you do not have a drill you have two options: rent a drill from Home Depot, or find a handyman that will do this service for a small